“Hi Lydiah have you watched Kamwe Kega?”

 The call is answered and ‘turia nime (eaters of where not planted-direct translation’ start arriving .
 The strangers arrive on Mr wanjohi’s granddaughter Deborah (Gathoni Njuguna) graduation party.

-“Debo (pronounced Devo), umesoma kama mwanaume.”proclaims Boina(Nyce Wanjeri) the snoopy help.
+“Debo (pronounced Devil), umesoma kama mwanaume.”proclaims Boina(Nyce Wanjeri) the snoopy help.

-The plots get a twist when Kuria and Kiarie (played again by Pablo Kimani) all arrive to claim a stake in the inheritance.
-Together with
+The plots get a twist when Kuria and Kiarie (played again by Pablo Kimani) another duo who claim to be Kangethe and a friend also arrive to claim a stake in the inheritance.

-Boina and Warui end up teaming up and use their efforts each trying to get part of this inheritance.
-They use all means necessary including locking up and knocking a few of the claimants unconscious.
-“Nonginya
+Boina and Warui end up teaming up both trying to get part of the inheritance using all means necessary including locking up and knocking a few of the claimants unconscious.

 As it is custom with every celebration, there is a mad man.
-King’ori wa King (Charles Maina) who executes this role perfectly brings in a whole lot of humour in the few words and times he crosses the stage.”gavana tiungi no King’ori wa King Kindu kiruru”.
-He also ends up with the inheritance money that is being carried in a briefcase by Gaitho (Duncan Mungai) Mr Wanjohi’s lawyer.
+King’ori wa King (Charles Maina) who executes this role perfectly brings in a whole lot of humour in the few words and times he crosses the stage.

 I have an issue to pick however with the timekeepers.
 8:00 pm on the ticket surely cannot be 8:55 pm in real time.